Protect Yourself From Tax Scams

 Steer clear of tax preparers who promise too much.
 Some unscrupulous tax preparers lure taxpayers with such tactics as:

-• Claiming sky-high exemptions.
+• Claiming overly high exemptions.

 • Using deductions you've never used before and don't understand.